Ruby data types

 p :name.methods.size p "Jane".methods.size

-We compare the amount of methods that has a symbol and a string.
+We compare the number of methods associated with instances of symbols and strings.
 A string has more than twice as many methods than symbol.

 p :name.object_id p :name.object_id p "name".object_id p "name".object_id

-Same symbols have same id.
+Same symbols have the same id.
 Same strings have different ids.

 Symbols may be used as flags.
 Constants may be used in such situations as well.
 In C/C++ we would use enumerations.

-A light may be in two states.
-On and off.
+A light is either on or off.
 For both states we might define symbols.

 light = :on